rptb1/tammy-norie/plan/unsinkability.rst

     4. `.vol.under-cockpit.channel`_ is quite wet and dirty, especially forward at the lower end.
 It does not drain in to the main bilge at its lowest point, and so is accumulating water and dirt.
-[TODO: Make an action to improve this.]
+[TODO: Make an action to improve this with a limber hole.]

     5. Working in a 25×30cm dark space where you can't bend your elbows is quite challenging.